 - Georgetown Alumni Club of Tampa (President, 2003-2007)

-- Defending an executive and former general counsel of a major public health care insurance company in connection with federal health care fraud charges.
-The indictment involves complex legal and accounting issues regarding the Florida Medicaid behavioral health care program.
-A related civil suit filed by the U.S. Securities and Exchange Commission (SEC) alleges fraud, false filings, and related violations of the Securities Act.
+- Defended an executive and former general counsel of a major public health care insurance company in connection with federal health care fraud charges.
+The indictment involved complex legal and accounting issues regarding the Florida Medicaid behavioral health care program.
+A related civil suit filed by the U.S. Securities and Exchange Commission (SEC) alleged fraud, false filings, and related violations of the Securities Act.

-- Represents a former executive of a health care company in connection with an ongoing civil investigation.
+- Represented a former executive of a health care company in connection with an ongoing civil investigation.

-- Represents a home health agency executive in a criminal investigation.
+- Represented a home health agency executive in a criminal investigation.

-- Represents an individual in a Lacey Act investigation.
+- Represented an individual in a Lacey Act investigation.

-- Represents a home health agency in a False Claims Act suit alleging fraudulent billing.
+- Represented a home health agency in a False Claims Act suit alleging fraudulent billing.

-- Represents a pharmacy in a civil investigation relating to compounded pharmaceuticals.
+- Represented a pharmacy in a civil investigation relating to compounded pharmaceuticals.

 - Represented a company in a criminal export control investigation and negotiated and obtained a non-prosecution agreement.